 Often by 18 months old, most (but not all) children have switched from two naps to one.10,12 You may find that your toddler’s first nap is getting longer while their second one may slowly fade away.

 Both the timing as well as how long the nap lasts may impact nighttime sleep.1314 Some studies have shown that napping too late in the day and napping for too long may cause your little one to sleep more poorly at night.13,14

 Wondering if your toddler is getting enough sleep?
-Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday – Friday 8am - 6pm (ET), and Saturday – Sunday 8am - 2pm (ET).
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday – Friday 8am - 6pm (ET).
 Chat Now!

 Here is an example of a typical 18-month-old toddler sleep schedule:

 Daytime nap: Usually between 12:30 and 2:00 pm

 Total sleep in 24 hours = 11 to 14 hours

 Remember that every toddler is unique, and it’s absolutely okay if your little one falls into a different schedule!
 The goal is to keep the schedule as consistent as possible and for your toddler to be getting enough total sleep.